Search features

 href="(@@emailUrla9d225c0-25de-4257-8aa4-a054de6eae07@)">Email Email More info More Info

 CHEM 406.
 INSTRUMENTAL ANALYSIS.
 A course focused on instrumental theory, methods and design, and the application of modern instrumentation in chemical analysis.
 Two lectures and two labs per week.
 Prerequisite: Chemistry 227; Recommended: Chemistry 346.
-Spring semester only, four hours.
+Spring semester, four hours.

 a section of the INSTRUMENTAL ANALYSIS course in Chemistry - CHEM